Adam Duvall Player Props: Red Sox vs. Marlins

 Adam Duvall At The Plate

-- Duvall has nine doubles, a triple, five home runs and eight walks while batting .267.
+- Duvall is hitting .270 with nine doubles, a triple, five home runs and nine walks.

-- In 10 games this year (43.5%), Duvall has picked up an RBI, and in four of those games (17.4%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 41.7% of his games this season, Duvall has notched at least one RBI.
+In four of those games (16.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in nine games this year (39.1%), including multiple runs in three games.
+- In 37.5% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (12.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.